 The French business, which had hit the buffers after some dazzling early days, went for £380m; and the always-struggling Australian business was sold for £38m.
 For EMAP’s disillusioned investors, it was their best news for years: an unexpected £2bn payday.
 But, for thousands of EMAP people, it was a “Where were you when…?” moment.

-The privately-owned Bauer bought what they thought in the great EMAP auction – but now know they paid well over the odds, especially for the consumer magazines whose profits quickly halved after acquisition.
+The privately-owned Bauer bought what they thought in the great EMAP auction – but now know they paid well over the odds for the consumer magazines whose profits quickly halved after acquisition; radio was the best bit of their deal.
 Apax and The Guardian, which also paid a price at least 30% higher than the business is worth today, wish they had never bought at all.
 The December 2007 deals are now seen to have been the high-water mark for media company values, even though consumer magazine circulations were already falling sharply in the months before what became EMAP’s ultimate triumph.
 The digital revolution had arrived and the legendary UK company would not be there to meet it.

 David Arculus (by then, like Robin Miller, a knight of the realm) tried in vain to interrupt the auction and become a revivalist chairman of EMAP.
 But their time had gone.